 After the tour, families are welcome to roam the Halifax Citadel, join another guided tour (one leaves each hour), visit the exhibits, have a snack in the cafe, or browse the gift shop.
 You could easily spend most of the day at the world-famous Halifax Citadel, before venturing into Downtown Halifax to explore the rest of our beautiful city.

 A Soldier’s Life is suitable for children ages 6-12 years old.
-There is one session per day at 2:00 pm, and the session lasts about 90 minutes.
-Not to be confused with the adult program, Soldier for a Day, this tour is for kids only, although parents are more than welcome to tag along, have some fun and take some photos – just like we did!
+There are two sessions per day, and the sessions last about 90 minutes.
+Not to be confused with the adult program, Soldier for a Day, this tour is for kids only, although parents are more than welcome to tag along, have some fun and take photos – just like we did!